-The La Crosse Blufflands are iconic to the La Crosse area not only because of their scenic beauty but also the critical habitat and recreation resources they provide.
+The La Crosse Blufflands are iconic to the La Crosse area because not only their scenic beauty but the critical habitat and recreation resources they provide.
 The blufflands are highly valuable for building and housing developments, transportation, cell towers, radar facilities, and radio towers.
-By acquiring bluffland properties, we can not only preserve and improve their environmental integrity, but we can also maintain their accessibility to our citizens, tourists, and future generations.
+By acquiring bluffland properties, the City can not only preserve and improve their environmental integrity; but also maintain their accessibility to citizens, tourists, and future generations.
 While property acquisition is preferred, easements are also valued to increase public access, trail connectivity, and reduce unauthorized use.